What to Bring

 - Mug and/or water bottle

-- Food for lunch and snacks (see Food plan for details)
+- Food and snacks (see Food plan for details)

 - Tent and ground cloth (if tent camping)

 - Hammock with tree-friendly straps (if hammocking) – trees cannot be damaged

 - Linens, pillows, sheets, personal toiletries (if you rented a cabin)

 - Flashlight or headlamp